-Our Student Services are a team of individuals who are committed and passionate in ensuring that our students social-emotional needs are met by providing individual counseling and other pupil services.
-More importantly, our students are provided mentoring services by City Year core members.
+Our Student Services team are individuals who are both committed and passionate which ensures that our students social-emotional needs are met by providing individual and group counseling as well as crisis management strategies.
+In addition, our students are provided with mentoring services by City Year core members, administrators and faculty.